Ray Hill (American activist): Early life

 Ray Hill was born on October 13, 1940, at Baptist Memorial Hospital in downtown Houston when the family was living in Houston Heights.
 Hill had a brother, who died before Ray was born, and two sisters.
 Both of Hill's parents were labor organizers, his father with the AFL–CIO and his mother with the Teamsters, which Hill says is what started his fervent interest in civil rights.
 Hill was a teenage Baptist evangelist from age 13 to 17.

 Hill attended Galena Park High School in Houston, where he was quarterback of the football team.
 Hill came out to his family in 1958 while he was still in high school.
 His mother told him that she was "relieved" that he was gay because she and his father had thought that he was possibly a Republican.
 From age 18 Hill was involved in activism, and for a while served as the secretary for the NAACP chapter in Houston.

 Hill attended Stephen F. Austin State University, University of Houston, and Tulane University, but did not graduate from any of these universities.

 Prison sentence

 Hill was sentenced to 160 years in prison for burglary in 1971: Twenty eight-year sentences to be served consecutively (he had to complete one sentence before he began the next).
-However, on appeal his sentence was changed so he served all eight sentences concurrently (at the same time); he was released after serving only four years, four months and five days.
+However, on appeal his sentence was changed so he served all eight sentences concurrently (at the same time); he was released in 1975 for good behavior, after serving only four years, four months and five days.
 Hill was imprisoned in the Ramsey Unit, where he worked as a maintenance bookkeeper.
-Hill was released from prison in 1975 for good behavior.